justinjest/python-essentials/lessons/05Data Cleaning and Validation.md

 Data is often dirty.
 Values may be missing, or duplicated, or incorrectly formatted, or have values that are not plausible or manageable by data analysis.
 The following optional [video](https://www.youtube.com/watch?v=WpX2F2BS3Qc) expains the concepts.
 The main idea is garbage-in, garbage-out.
 Any analysis you do on data that is partly incorrect may be invalid.
 Data cleaning involves the following procedures:

 - Standardization.
 For example, you want to represent dates and phone numbers in a standard way.
-You also want to have consiten
 - Addressing outliers.
 These are values that appear improbable and were likely entered in error.
 - Deduplication.
 - Addressing missing values.